ptubig/react-charting-matrix/README.md

 This requires to add a static .css file.

+**Isomorphic:** When trying to run Plottable isomorphic, it gives us a `window` undefined error.
+So the library is dependent on the client-side window object

 ### NVD3

 It advertises that "this project is an attempt to build re-usable charts and chart components for d3.js, wihtout